-At Calfee, Christine heads the government relations practice in the D.C. office where she manages a wide portfolio of client issues from financial services and telecommunications to defense and aviation to education and retirement issues as well as others.
-Christine is able to utilize her extensive knowledge of Washington D.C. and federal government to help guide companies with the Ohio congressional delegation and other important members beyond Ohio.
+At Calfee Strategic Solutions, Christine heads the Government Relations practice in the D.C. office where she manages a wide portfolio of client issues from financial services and telecommunications to defense and aviation to education and retirement issues as well as others.
+Christine is able to utilize her extensive knowledge of Washington, D.C. and the federal government to help guide companies with the Ohio congressional delegation and other important members beyond Ohio.

 Christine’s comprehensive understanding of the financial services industry overall, along with her strong working relationships with key policymakers, both on and off the committees of jurisdiction and with members of the House and Senate leadership, enables her to provide valuable strategic counsel.

 Christine also has working relationships inside federal agencies such as the Treasury Department, Federal Deposit Insurance Corporation, Federal Reserve, Securities and Exchange Commission, Department of Housing and Urban Development, Federal Housing Finance Authority and offices inside the White House.
 Christine has worked on countless efforts around small and large legislative and regulatory initiatives, such as the Economic Growth, Regulatory Relief, and Consumer Protection Act, the Tax Cuts and Jobs Act of 2017, the Dodd-Frank Act of 2010, and Sarbanes-Oxley Act of 2002 to name a few.

 She has expertise in building coalitions that includes local and state grassroots and grass tops, as well as hiring and managing local and state political counsel.
 Christine’s vast relationships on the Hill and downtown enable her to quickly assess clients’ needs and provide insightful strategic advice.